Foot Measuring Guide

 When trying to determine the right shoe based upon the measurements there are other factors to consider:

-• What foot issues does the shoe need to accommodate; bunions, hammertoes, swelling; mild to severe, lymphedema?
+• What foot issues does the shoe need to accommodate; bunions, hammertoes, swelling, lymphedema, etc.?

 • Do you have custom insoles or AFO (ankle foot orthotic / drop foot brace) that needs to fit inside the shoes?